 Shopping for a mattress in a brick-and-mortar store can be one of the most intimidating and confusing shopping experiences available.
-However, online mattress shopping, while it lacks the salesman, can easily be as confusing.
+However, while online mattress shopping lacks the salesman, it can easily be just as confusing.
 There are several options to purchase a new mattress online.

-Unfortunately, Casper, Tuft and Needle, and Saatva do not provide any coupons for Sleepopolis readers.
+Unfortunately, Casper, Tuft & Needle, and Saatva do not provide any coupons for Sleepopolis readers.

 Tuft & Needle Construction

 Tuft & Needle uses a 2-layer construction.
 The top layer is 3″ of poly foam.
 This is their support and comfort layer.
 It is a custom designed and proprietary foam created to have great cooling, comfort, and support.
 Its intent is to create an adaptive feel that suits the needs of many sleepers.
 The bottom layer is 7″ of support foam.